Nandaka/PixivUtil2/readme.txt

 usesuppresstags	==> Remove the suppressed tags from %tags% meta for filename.
-                    The list is taken from suppress_tags.txt, each tags is separated by new line.
+                    The list is taken from suppress_tags.txt, each tags is separated by new line. tagsLimit	==> Number of tags to be used for %tags% meta in filename.
+		    Use -1 to use all tags.

 =================================================================================
 = list.txt Format                                                               =